dhis2/threat-model/README.md

 - DHIS2 server application build files, web applications from the App Hub, and mobile application packages are trusted
 - Hardware or cloud environment for the deployment is trusted, so DHIS2 doesn't implement or expect any security controls at this level
 - DHIS2 server administrator has full access to the DHIS2 database, database encryption key, and secrets stored in the DHIS2 database

+## Security Invariants

+- An unauthenticated party can't confirm presence of a specific DHIS2 user account
+- Any sensitive operation requires re-authentication